kashband/SignLanguageInterpreter/README.md

 `sign_mnist_train.csv`, `sign_mnist_test.csv` : image dataset in csv form, not used for final model's training

 The `images/` folder contains a handful of images from the dataset for quick testing.
-The dataset is gitignored due to it's sheer size with approx. 3000 images per character.
+The dataset, `kaggle_asl/` is gitignored due to it's sheer size with approx. 3000 images per character.